 When selecting a spring's size, keep in mind the top of the spring (after it is tied down), should be 3" to 4-1/2” above the railing (over 4-1/2" will be unsteady).
 Generally this means that half of the spring's overall height (uncompressed) will be above the railing after it's tied down.

 Be sure to use only Ruby Waxed Hemp Spring Twine to tie your springs.
 You definitely don't want to go through all the work / effort to tie the springs, only to have them fail because of broken, cheap twine!

 Our 100% unbleached cotton muslin is very high quality with a tight, even weave.
-It's heavyweight to withstand the pulling and tension required for upholstery, yet supple to allow shaping...
+It's made especially for upholstery, meaning it's heavyweight so as to withstand the pulling and tension...

 Our very high quality 100% jute burlap is exceptionally strong, heavy and made specifically for upholstery.
 Be sure to use upholstery-weight burlap for your projects.
 Burlap purchased from sewing and...

 Our black stripe jute webbing is a super strong, high quality webbing that creates a very strong seat, yet it's flexible and supple enough to use for chair backs, arms,...

 ********************** Inventory alert as of 10/15/20: our manufacturer is on back-order, and we just ran out of inventory.
 As an alternative, you can use the cellulose edge roll / fox...